 Cradles and Graves

 Greece has had something of a hard time over the last 10 years or so.
 It bore the brunt of the Eurozone economic crisis, plunged heavily into debt and required several IMF bailouts.
 This has resulted in severe austerity and mass unemployment and in fact, the very word Greece has become synonymous with economic, political and ideological failure.
-Many commentators say that the IMF is being unduly harsh with Greece and others accuse the EU of exploiting the situation to levy more power and erode the nation’s sovereignty but today’s post is not about politics, it’s primarily about partying so I won’t go on…
+Many commentators say that the IMF is being unduly harsh with Greece and others accuse the EU of exploiting the situation to levy more power and erode the nation’s sovereignty.
+But I’ll stop there.
+Today’s post is not about politics, it’s primarily about partying so I won’t go on…

-As the birthplace of democracy, Athens was the cradle of western civilisation and may well now be heralding its demise becoming its symbolic tomb.
-The initial ripples from the Eurozone crisis have stirred themselves into rising tidal waves which now threaten to drown and destroy the entire EU dream and.
+As the birthplace of democracy, Athens was the cradle of western civilisation and may well now be heralding its demise fast becoming its symbolic tomb.
+The initial ripples from the Eurozone crisis have now stirred themselves into rising tidal waves which now threaten to drown and destroy the entire EU dream.
 There are daily & nightly political demonstrations across the city many of which turn heated.
-Furthermore, the human traffic on the city streets tells the sorry tale of the international migrant crisis and walking the streets of Monastiraki I pass desperate Syrians, mischievous Roma children & sub-Saharan Africans all of them hustling, busking or peddling wares.
+Furthermore, the human traffic on the city streets tells the sorry tale of the international migrant crisis; walking the streets of Monastiraki I pass desperate Syrians, mischievous Roma children & sub-Saharan Africans all of them hustling, busking or peddling wares.
 The atmosphere is somehow tense and I feel my hands instinctively thrust themselves into my trouser pockets to prevent my wallet from being picked.

 The glorious carnage of the Athens nightlife is all played out against the stunning backdrop of the Acropolis, the ruins of the ancient city which occupy the hill rising above Monastiraki.
-Looking down from the complex, the ancient stone statue of Athena herself oversees the melee just as she oversaw countless civilisations before come and go.
-First there was the Athenians themselves then supplanted by the Romans.
-The last century brought the brutal Nazi occupiers and latterly, the so-called “Eurozone” which now lays in a million malleable shattered shards at Athena’s feet.
+Looking down from the complex, the ancient stone statue of Athena herself oversees the melee just as she oversaw countless civilisations before come and then go.
+First, there was the Athenians themselves who would be supplanted by the Romans.
+The last century brought the brutal Nazi occupiers and latterly, the so-called “Eurozone” which now lays in a million, malleable, shattered shards at Athena’s feet.

 The square around the Monastiraki metro perpetually throngs with life as people from across the city descend for an evenings merriment.
 A group of African twenty-somethings crowd around a portable amplifier as one of their number raps and beatbox’s whilst across the way local girls dance the traditional “Zorba” dance right in the middle of the road (approaching cars simply have to wait).